cits3007/cits3007.github.io/assets/lectures/lect06--analysis.md

   access occurs, and usually only add about 10-15% to runtime
 - However, you're limited to only the code that was actually executed -- you may have very limited *coverage*.
+  - If you don't run your program with the right inputs, you may never discover a particular vulnerability
   - One solution to this: instrumented fuzzing (more on this later)

 ### Dynamic versus static analysis